saim29/analysis-passes/README.md

 ====================================

-opt -dot-cfg test_dce1_dce.bc
-Writing '.main.dot'...
-dot -Tpng .main.dot -o main.png
+--------- FAINT ---------------
+Deleting faint instruction :   %add2 = add nsw i32 5, 5
+Deleting faint instruction :   %add1 = add nsw i32 %add, %mul
+Deleting faint instruction :   %mul = mul nsw i32 25, 4
+--------- FAINT END ---------------

 rm test_dce1.bc
 ```

 # NOTE

-We also generate dot and png files of the resultant bitcode files for visualization.
-They will be available in the `tests/` folder.
+You can also generate dot and png files of the resultant bitcode files for visualization by editing the Makefile in `tests` and uncommenting the relevant lines.